edmondscommerce/doctrine-static-meta/docs/Developing.md

 These tests are primarily to ensure that the generation commands work and that the code is fundamentally sound.

-Extensive functional/integration tests of the generated code are performed in [tests/GeneratedCode/GeneratedCodeTest.php](./../tests/functional/FullProjectBuildIntegrationTest.php)
+Extensive functional tests of the generated code are performed in [tests/functional/FullProjectBuildFunctionalTest.php](./../tests/functional/FullProjectBuildFunctionalTest.php)